Too Many Soldering Irons? Here's How to Choose the Right One

 Typical price

-29.– to 89.–Capable of reaching extremely high temperatures for specialized tasks.
+29.– to 89.–Capable of reaching extreme temperatures for specialized applications such as metalwork or industrial use.

 Bestseller